GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 appears in extension keyboard shortcut management UI.
 Descriptions are required for standard commands, but are ignored for [Action commands][header-action].

-An extension can have many commands, but at most 4 suggested keyboard shortcuts can be specified.
+An extension can have many commands, but may specify at most 4 suggested keyboard shortcuts.
 The user can manually add more shortcuts from the `chrome://extensions/shortcuts` dialog.

 ### Supported Keys

-The following keys can be used in Extension Command shortcuts.
+The following keys are usable command shortcuts.
 Key definitions are case sensitive.
 Attempting to load an extension with an incorrectly cased key will result in a manifest parse error at installation time.

 Alpha keys